yiqiao-yin/Statistical-Machine-Learning/README.md

 This is the Github repo for the course Statistical Machine Learning offered at Columbia University.
 I set this up for future students and hope this site can be helpful.
 Please feel free to email me if you have questions.

+## Note

+Updated materials have been moved to: https://yinscapital.com/product/statistical-machine-learning-master-collection/

 # Documents

 There are the following documents: